Iz U wit Me

 "Iz U wit Me" is a song recorded by Da Youngsta's for their 1993 album The Aftermath, and released as a single on July 15, 1993.

-The song was produced by Pete Rock for Mecca & the Soul Brother Productions.
+The song was produced by Pete Rock.
 The track contains a diss towards Kris Kross.

 Music video

 The music video was directed by Treach and James Brummel and was released in 1993.
 The music video features cameos by Pete Rock, Treach, Apache, and Havoc of Mobb Deep.